probprog/anglican/README.md

 # Embedded Anglican

-I have re-implemented Anglican as an embedded language.
+We have re-implemented Anglican as an embedded language.
 An Anglican program is translated into Clojure through a Clojure macro, and then the code (converted into CPS) is executed natively.
 The points where inference algorithms must intervene